jscad/csg.js/BREAKING-CHANGES.md

     ie benefit of functional approach while allowing chaining this is also in preparation for the day browsers & Node.js will support the > (pipe) operator

+## Math utilities & data structures:
+ * vector3/3D is deprecated and replaced by vec3
+  * not a class anymore, but a set of helper functions, that are also compatible with the stack.gl ecosystem
+ * vector2/2D is deprecated and replaced by vec3
+  * not a class anymore, but a set of helper functions, that are also compatible with the stack.gl ecosystem
+ * matrix4 is deprecated and replaced by mat4
+  * not a class anymore, but a set of helper functions, that are also compatible with the stack.gl ecosystem
 # API

     - snake case methods are now camel case: ie chain_hull => chainHull
     - a SINGLE function per shape : no more CSG.sphere() vs sphere()
       - unified functions keep the openscad shortcuts, but also add more explicit ones
         - ie : h => height, fn => segments

+  ## Booleans

     - no more implicit extrusions : ie union(2dShape, 3dShape) will not work anymore : you need to explicitely convert shapes before applying operations : ie extrude 2d shapes, or project/flatten 3d shapes